 Our environmental programme continues to reap significant rewards, even with extended trading hours and an increase in the size of our portfolio.
-Since our programme began in 2008, we have made the following savings:
+Since our programme began in 2008, to 31 March 2017, we have made the following savings:

 We have reduced our energy consumption by 8,130,000 KWH, which is enough to supply 813 typical homes for on year.